Stockflare/quotes/_posts/2015-09-03-munger-quote-three.markdown

 quote: >
   The game of life is the game of everlasting learning.
 At least it is if you want to win.
 image: /images/charlie-munger-3.jpg
-twitter: "Life a game of learning, to win keep learning" #quote C.Munger
+twitter: Life a game of learning, to win, keep learning.
+Charlie Munger http://quotes.stockflare.com/

 date:   2015-09-03 13:00:00
 categories: quote